FarmBot-Docs/farmbot-genesis/v1.5/FarmBot-Genesis-V1.5/cables-and-tubing/lighting.md

 ---
 title: "Lighting"
 slug: "lighting"
-excerpt: "Add the LED light strip to the Gantry"
+description: "Add the LED light strip to the Gantry"
 ---

 * toc